How to Break in a Pair of Doc Martens Shoes

 - Dubbin Polish is their natural wax formula for greasy, oily, and waxy leathers.
 It provides a water resistant coating to leather and is great for breathing new life back into old, dirty shoes that have been exposed the elements.

-- If you didn’t apply Wonder Balsam or another type of protectant and ended up with salt marks, Dr. Martens brand black polish will restore color to your treasured black boots… use cherry polish for cherry-reds!
+- If you didn’t apply Wonder Balsam or another type of protectant and ended up with salt marks, Dr. Martens brand black polish (or any good quality black polish, for that matter) will restore color to your treasured black boots… use cherry polish for cherry-reds!

 Socks with Docs?